Thiagohgl/ai-pronunciation-trainer/README.md

 ![](images/MainScreen.jpg)

+## !!
+Update !!

+I'm happy (and surprised!) that apparently a considerable amount of people are using this tool, and this made -even more- clear that many things could be improved.
+I tried to solve the most critical issues with small changes on the code base, so that now:
+* Requirements are relaxed and should work with modern python versions (tested with 3.12)
+* Whisper is used as standard ASR model
+* You can edit the text you want to speak by clicking on it and typing (please do before an evaluation)
+* Code does not dependent on OR-Tools anymore, which makes is somewhat lighter and faster
+* Code is slightly changed so it is now easier to add more languages and change the database.
+* Errors will be shown on the console for easier debugging.

+I hope this facilitates the use of the tool and you have more fun (and learning!) with it.
+I plan to add those changes to the server in the coming weeks when I find some more time.

 ## Installation
 To run the program locally, you need to install the requirements and run the main python file:
 ```